ABOUT MICHIGAN DEMOCRATS FOR LIFE

 Comment: To be competitive in every district, the Democratic Party must welcome the support and participation of the pro-life half of Michigan's population.

 Comment: The same principles that lead pro-life voters to value the lives and dignity of unborn children should lead them to insist upon candidates who value human lives and dignity in other stages and states of life.
 Pro-life voters should be uncomfortable in today's Republican Party.
-We want them to know that there is a better alternative: They can be uncomfortable in the Democratic Party instead.
+We want them to know that there is a better alternative: they can work to improve the Democratic Party.

-Pro-life voters sometimes fail to realize that Democrats have strengths and Republicans have weaknesses with respect to life issues.
+Comment: Pro-life voters sometimes fail to realize that Democrats have strengths and Republicans have weaknesses with respect to life issues.
 Although Republican candidates usually produce better rhetoric regarding unborn life than many Democrats, it is Democrats who have supported the health and economic policies that actually save the lives of unborn children.
 It is also Democrats who usually do a better job safeguarding the lives and dignity of vulnerable populations after birth.
 Meanwhile, Republican policymakers generally underperform even with respect to protecting unborn life.
 Instead of doing everything they can to protect life when they control every branch of Michigan government, they tend to do just the bare minimum to keep pro-life voters in their coalition.
-For example, during eight years in total control of Michigan government, the Republican leadership never even let legislation to end dismemberment abortion come out of committee.
 Neither party has done a fully satisfactory job on life issues.
 Voters should consider the strengths and weaknesses of each candidate and each party, and then base their choices on what the candidates and parties do as well as what they say.

 OUR OFFICERS AND BOARD